Our approach to development cooperation

 How we work

-We're committed to making our development cooperation effective and to delivering value for investment of taxpayer funds.
+We're committed to making our development cooperation effective and to delivering value for the investment of taxpayer funds.

 The New Zealand self-assessment for the OECD DAC peer review process along with the management response to the peer review can be found below.